 How Can I Face the Future?

-Parents may feel they have nothing to live for and thus think about a release from the intense pain.
-Many parents do feel this way, but be assured that a sense of purpose and meaning does return.
-The pain does lessen.
+Parents may feel they have nothing to live for and thus think about a release by suicide from the intense pain.
+Many parents do have these thoughts, but rest assured that, given the opportunity, a sense of purpose and meaning does return as the pain lessens.

-Support is necessary to work through this time while you are finding the new "you" and while the family dynamics change.
-Let others cook the meals, take the children to school, help around the house.
+Many professionals recommend additional support to work through your grief while you are finding the new "you" and while the family dynamics change.
+This is true even when professional support is not necessary.
+Let others cook the meals, take surviving children to school, and help around the house.
 Give yourself space to do the hard work of grieving.

 Reexamining priorities and even questioning belief structures is not abnormal.
-See what you can do about arranging additional time off from work.
+See what you can do about arranging additional time off work.
 Plan ahead how you will handle special days such as anniversary dates and holidays.
-Often the day is easier than the dread that often leads up to it.
+Often the day is easier than the dread that usually leads up to it.

-Every parent will have to find his or her own road through grief.
-But you will survive.
+While every parent ultimately will have to find his or her own road through grief, you will survive and you do not have to do this on your own.
+There is plenty of support available from those who have already been where you are today.
 You Need Not Walk Alone.

 The current printing of this brochure was sponsored by

 TCF brochures may be purchased at a nominal cost through The Compassionate Friends by calling 877-969-0010 or by going to the Resource Section of The Compassionate Friends national website.
 You can sponsor a brochure printing through our Brochure Program.